-With Canadian and U.S. unemployment hitting record highs each month, Canadian and U.S. workers may be slow to sympathize with Mexican workers losing jobs that were once performed north of their border, but workers in all of North America now share something besides a similar former occupation: They're all casualties of NAFTA.
+With U.S. unemployment hitting record highs each month, U.S. workers may be slow to sympathize with Mexican workers losing jobs that were once performed here, but workers in both countries now share something besides a similar former occupation: They're both casualties of NAFTA.

-The migration of Canadian and U.S. manufacturing jobs to Mexico was initially touted as necessary to jump start the development of new industries in all three countries.
+The migration of U.S. manufacturing jobs to Mexico was initially touted as necessary to jump start the development of new industries in both countries.
 But with corporations now looking beyond Mexico to China, South Korea and Indonesia, it's increasingly clear that whatever NAFTA may give, NAFTA can also take away.